 After all applications and references have been submitted, the final selection of student apprentices will be determined by a ministry committee within CVM.
 Up to 4 students each year may be selected for the Apprenticeship program.

-Students will be notified of their status in mid-October.
+Students will be notified of their status in late-October.

 Students that have been selected to participate in the Apprenticeship program may be contacted in December for a phone interview to discuss details and placement.